With Anna Moen (1887-1927)

 Unfortunately, Anna’s health went downhill rapidly; she died in the summer of 1927, and the move was not accomplished.
-Grandpa and the five boys stayed put on the old homestead.
-You may be familiar with the popular radio show “A Prairie Home Companion.”
+Grandpa and the five boys stayed put on the old homestead, although they had to move temporarily, as tenants were already moved into their house.
+You may recall the popular radio show “A Prairie Home Companion.”
 Its host, humorist Garrison Keillor, often refers to a favorite stereotype, the “Norwegian bachelor farmer.”
-Just take that stereotype, multiply by six, and you have my father’s childhood.
+Just take that image, multiply by six, and you have my father’s childhood.

 Isaac may have continued to entertain the notion of moving to Washington.
 In the fall of 1929, Waldemar enrolled in Pacific Lutheran Academy, now known as Pacific Lutheran University, in Parkland, WA (now a part of Tacoma).
 Parkland is also the location of the farm for sale mentioned in Anna’s letter of three years earlier.

 Waldemar left Pacific Lutheran after only one semester, for reasons unknown; possibly related to the Great Depression, which began with the stock market crash just weeks after he enrolled.
+His poor grades may also have been a factor.
 Grandpa and the boys remained on the farm through the 1930’s, despite repeated droughts and crop failures which exacerbated the nationwide economic distress.
+Another reason they did not move may have been emotional.
+According to family lore, Grandpa copuld not bear to leave his late wife buried alone on the prairie.
 Waldemar and Lovell both married in the mid-30’s and moved to Washington on their own, while Grandpa stayed on the farm until the younger three boys had all graduated high school, the last of them in 1940.

 By the time Isaac moved to Longview in 1942, Lovell and Walt both had children, and Vernon was engaged to be married.
 Ivan, fresh out of Sidney High School, stayed with Lovell and Reatha while he attended business college in Longview.
-Ivan had actually stayed there earlier, for a semester of high school, then returned to Sidney to finish there.
+Ivan had actually stayed with them earlier, for a semester of high school, then returned to Sidney to finish there.
 Bob, Vernon, and Ivan all served in the armed forces during World War II.